timblake78/nsw-health-itoc/pages/_includes/intro.md

 FHIR<sup>&reg;&copy;</sup> connectathon events are an important part of the verification of this guide as being suitable for implementation.
 This implementation guide may be used as the basis for Australian connectathon events.
 <br/><br/>

+## Test Server
+A test server for this project, hosting the various examples, is currently hosted <a href="http://semanticconsulting.com.au:8080/hapi-fhir-jpaserver/">here</a>
+<br/><br/>

 ## Collaboration
 This guide is the product of collaborative work undertaken with participants from: